Geneseo holds special Council meeting to address Budget issues

 have city employees contribute towards health insurance

-Bob James proposed the idea of al the council members donating back their salaries towards the shortfall.
-“It's not like it's a lot of money, but it shows we're willing to sacrifice as well.”
+Brett Barnhart proposed the idea of all the council members donating back their salaries towards the shortfall.
+"It's not like it's a lot of money, but it shows we're willing to sacrifice as well."
 A proposal of weekly meetings to help get the budget crisis under control was suggested, which was met with approval by all present Council members.
-Bob Wachtel stated that such an action “Shows the City Council is on it, and is going to act.”
+Bob Wachtel stated that such an action "Shows the City Council is on it, and is going to act."

 Martin Rothschild commented "The finances were a lot more unhealthy than anyone would admit."